44 scenarios — canonical answer and when the opposite is right.

 Single Postgres instance approaching CPU saturation as traffic grows.

-Designing a fleet of API servers that need to scale horizontally based on traffic.
+Designing a fleet of API (Application Programming Interface) servers that need to scale horizontally based on traffic.

 Sharding 100GB of session data across 10 cache nodes, with occasional node additions/removals.